simonLeary42/daad/README.md

 # [daad](): [D]()iscord [A]()NSI [ad]()apter

-converts ANSI color escape sequences from stdin into the limited 4-bit sequences supported by discord. rounds 256color and true color escape sequences to the colors displayed in the discord client using Euclidian distance.
+converts ANSI color escape sequences from stdin into the limited 4-bit sequences supported by discord. selects the Discord color with the lowest Euclidian distance to the target color.

 ## example: